AvtsVivek/LearnVsExt/src/tasks/501100-AddingSimpleCommand/ReadMe.md

 devenv.exe /RootSuffix Exp ./AddingSimpleCommand.sln
 ```

+21. Now, you can see its installed in the visual studio alone.

+22. Now to unstall it, just go to the Extensions(of the experimantal visual studio where you want to uninstall) -> Installed and uninstall it.

 20. What if you want to add, a tool tip?
     1. Add the following below the buttonText element in the xml file **AddingSimpleCommandPackage.vsct**.
 ```xml